ThreeSixtyGiving/standard/documentation/guidance/submit-data.md

 If you have **more than five** Data Registry file entries and the file you want to update is not shown, contact 360Giving Helpdesk via <support@threesixtygiving.org> to update the file entry on your behalf.

 ### Agree to Terms and Conditions
-You have filled out the required information about your file, you will be presented with a preview of the information you have entered.
+Once you have filled out the required information about your file, you will be presented with a preview of the information you have entered.

 You will be asked to agree to the following on behalf of your organisation:
 - You are authorised to submit this file to the 360Giving Data Registry on behalf of your organisation.